alexandrabenamar/Calendar-Bot/docs/README.md

 ```
 pip install -r requirements.txt
 ```

+### Get your Pusher API Key

+Create a free account on Pusher (https://pusher.com/channels).
+Then create a new app and write dows your app_id, key, secret and cluster.
+You'll need Pusher Channels to add real-time funtionnalities to your bot.

 ## Execution

 Use a secure tunnel to localhost webhook development tool and debugging tool.
 I personnaly use ngrok : <br />